publicocean0/bindep/README.md

 ```
 Pay attention to pass -dev, because the minification can take time.

+You can find a example working at https://github.com/publicocean0/qrcodereader/tree/master/test

 ## Maven
 If you use maven, for building a web project , you can add the plugin  [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin)  permitting to call bindep before creating a war.
 A example about configuration is :